Hydrothermal vents and seamounts of the Azores: Biome

 Efforts are being made to classify these areas as protected marine areas under the Convention for the Protection of the North Mid-Atlantic (OSPAR Convention) and in accordance with the requirements of the Habitats Directive.
 The World Wildlife Fund recognizes these efforts, awarding the Azorean regional government with the honorific "Gift to the Earth" prize for their contribution to the preservation of these marine ecosystems.

 The Azores also provide a good place to study deep-ocean hydrothermal vents; various investigative projects by many scientists have documented the relationship between divergent boundary zones and subaquatic ecosystems.
 Communities of living creatures were discovered in the Lucky Strike Hydrothermal Field and the Menez Gwen Hydrothermal Field, both located within the Azores' Exclusive Economic Zone.
 The Lucky Strike field has a bio-geographically fauna, distinct from that of other hydrothermal fields in the archipelago, characterized by mussels and associated species.
 Meanwhile, the Menez Gwen field is a breeding ground for mussels, shrimp and crab species.

 These hydrothermal environments are characterized by an elevated number of endemic and exclusive species; such as shrimp (like Rimicaris exoculata) or fish (such as Pachycara saldanhai), among others that exist in these areas.
-In addition, the chemotrophicsubaquatic environment (as opposed to phototropic lithosphere) has resulted in a trophic habitat that is original and delicate.
+In addition, the chemotrophic subaquatic environment (as opposed to phototropic lithosphere) has resulted in a trophic habitat that is original and delicate.
 In these environments bacteria replace plants, through chemosynthesis, by transforming carbon molecules and nutrients into organic matter.
 Many of these ecosystems were only discovered in the Atlantic between 1977 and 1992.